In this article

 Enhancing Gmail security settings is crucial for protecting your account from unauthorized access:

-When it comes to ransomware attacks, it is always best to take the time-tested method of prevention than seek cure after the damage is done!
+When it comes to ransomware and phishing attacks, it is always best to take the time-tested method of prevention than seek a cure after the damage is done!

 In this article, we will review Gmail security settings to protect your data from phishing and ransomware attacks.